FriendsOfSymfony/FOSHttpCache/doc/fastly-configuration.rst

 Actually this package doesn't support the ``Surrogate-Control`` header.
-To configure the ``Cache-Control`` you either have to set ``Surrogate-Control`` yourself or configure the ``Cache-Control`` header in your fastly configuration.
+To configure the ``Cache-Control`` you either have to set ``Surrogate-Control`` yourself or configure the ``Cache-Control`` header in your Fastly configuration.

 .. code-block:: none